IvanHanonoCozzetti/ML-solar-irradiance-prediction-IoT-App/README.md

 # ADDED TO LISTEN TO OTHER DEVICES IN THE NETWORK
 listener 1883 YOUR-BROKER-IP
 ```
+>[!WARNING]
-*NOTE: Replace YOUR-BROKER-IP with the device IP you will use as a broker, i.e. 192.168.xxx.xxx*
+>Replace YOUR-BROKER-IP with the device IP you will use as a broker, i.e. 192.168.xxx.xxx*

 #### Raspberry Pi Pico software setup (firmware, MicroPython and MQTT)
 **Firmware & MicroPython**